 WAIT---How about something different like late night French television instead?
 Try Le Petit Journal.
-It’s one of the most popular shows in French.
+It’s one of the most popular shows in French, and one of the best fun ways to learn French.
 And the best part is, it’s available in countries outside of France, unlike other French shows!

 It’s quite late now and time for bed.
 To wrap up the day nicely, you could read a few pages of a book….yep, a French book.
 There are plenty of good French books that you can consume based on your level.
 Here is a good list of novels you can check.

 If you want tips on how to read in French like a boss, you can get it here, too.

 Better yet, check out these French Reading and Listening Course.
 Each lesson is perfect for a short read before bedtime!

 19. ...or a French comic book.